comp426-2022-fall/Group13_FinalProject/README.md

 1. Clone te repository from our group project on git
 2. Run npm install
 3. Run npm test
-4. Run npm start
-5. Navigate to localhost:2000/
+4. Navigate to localhost:2000/
-6. CONTROL+C for finishing the job
+5. CONTROL+C for finishing the job

 ## Team manageemnt